 You’ll need to correctly translate military terminology, acronyms, and experience into easy-to-read, civilian-friendly writing so that hiring managers better understand what qualifications and skills you have to offer them.

-To help you, below we’ve included five tips for how to add military experience to a resume, along with three helpful reminders about what to avoid in the process.
+To help you, here are five tips for how to put military experience on your resume, along with three helpful reminders about what to avoid in the process.

 1. List your military experience in your resume summary

 A resume summary is a paragraph placed at the top of your resume that briefly summarizes your professional background.
 It’s your first chance to show employers why your military experience makes you an ideal candidate for the job.

 Your resume summary should highlight the following information:

 Here’s an example of a great resume summary for a military police officer:

 Notice how the veteran details their experience in the army (8+ years of experience leading, managing, and training a team of 60+ police personnel), and expertise (delegating and managing base security, conducting searches, and identifying potential security flaws and concerns).

 Finally, they include a career achievement to show the hiring manager they’re able to deliver results (oversaw safeguarding of $1M+ in military equipment, while reducing safety and disciplinary incidents by 20% in under 1 year).

 2. Put your military service in your work experience section

 If you have military experience relevant to the job you want, you should list it in your resume’s work experience section.